 - Keratinocytes.
 Most cells of the epidermis are keratinocytes (keratin cells), which produce keratin, the fibrous protein that makes the epidermis a tough protective layer.

 - Stratum basale.
-The deepest layer of the epidermis, the stratum basale, lies closest to the dermis and is connected to it along a wavy a borderline that resembles corrugated cardboard; this basal layer contains epidermal cells that receive the most adequate nourishment via diffusion of nutrients from the dermis.
+The deepest layer of the epidermis, the stratum basale, lies closest to the dermis and is connected to it along a wavy borderline that resembles corrugated cardboard; this basal layer contains epidermal cells that receive the most adequate nourishment via diffusion of nutrients from the dermis.

 - Stratum spinosum.
 As the epidermal layers move away from the dermis and become part of the more superficial layers, the stratum spinosum.